 (c) With which country(ies) has your country had most active or passive tracing cooperation over the past five years.
 Please describe also the channels of cooperation utilized.

-D. International cooperation in criminal matters (articles 16, 18, 19 and 27 of the Organized Crime Convention)
+D. International cooperation in criminal matters (articles 16, 18, 19 and 27 of the Organized Crime Convention) (USA – delete this section/ Costa Rica, Ecuador – retain the section)

 Has your country concluded bilateral or multilateral agreements or arrangements to allow the competent authority(ies) to establish joint investigative bodies in relation to matters of illicit manufacturing of and/or trafficking in firearms, their parts and components and ammunition that are the subject of investigations, prosecutions or judicial proceedings in one or more States (art.
 19 of the Convention)?